sjbylo/lab-ocp4/workshop/content/exercises/55-initiate-database-prov.md

 As specified in the above command, an instance of MySQL will be created with an instance type of ``db.m4.large`` and will be accessible publicly.

-Check the status of, and explore, the RDS instance in the console:
+Take a look in the console and check the status of the RDS instance:

 [Provisioned Services](%console_url%/provisionedservices/ns/%project_namespace%/)

-Check the status of the RDS instance:
+Check the status of the RDS instance from the command line:

 ```execute
 svcat get instances
 ```

-The database takes about 15 minutes to provision.
+The database takes about 15-20 minutes to provision.

 ---
 That's the end of this lab.

 Once you see the instance status as `Provisioning`, move onto to the next lab.